jaykasiphat/py4e/README.md

 4. Using Databases with Python
 5. Capstone: Retrieving, Processing, and Visualizing Data with Python

-This repository includes required assignment solutions.
+This repository includes optional exercise and required assignment solutions.
 Please visit https://www.py4e.com/ for more information.